 Use the Event Handlers tab of the Process Editor to design process-level message and time-out events.
-For more information, see Event Handling.
+For more information, see Chapter 23, "Event Handling" on page 343.

 Typical activities using this tab are:

 - · You can add drawing labels to Event Handlers. - You can print the graphical elements on this page.